-- For sedation patients, we ask that you bring ONLY ONE driver with you to your procedure (for patients under 18, this must be one parent/guardian.)
+- For sedation patients, we ask that you only bring one driver with you to your procedure (for patients under 18, this must be one parent/guardian).
+The driver will be asked to wait in the car until your procedure is finished.
 We also ask that you avoid bringing a driver that has had a fever, cough, or respiratory type issue within the last 14 days.

 - For all adult (over age 18) patients who are not being sedated, we ask you to come alone to your appointment.
 Any patient under the age of 18 should plan on ONLY ONE parent/guardian with them during the appointment.